 25th July

-…similar age and shows no sign yet of flowering.
-Agave americana Agave americana Agave americana Agave americana Agave americana Pimm’s and some alcoholic Mexican concoction made from the juice of…
+…of flowering.
+Agave americana Agave americana Agave americana Agave americana Agave americana Pimm’s and some alcoholic Mexican concoction made from the juice of agave leaves was served in the evening…

-…similar age and shows no sign yet of flowering.
-Agave americana Agave americana Agave americana Agave americana Agave americana Pimm’s and some alcoholic Mexican concoction made from the juice of…
+…of flowering.
+Agave americana Agave americana Agave americana Agave americana Agave americana Pimm’s and some alcoholic Mexican concoction made from the juice of agave leaves was served in the evening…

-…as you could possibly imagine.
+…a position as you could possibly imagine.
 Agave americana and Fascicularia Agave americana and Fascicularia Chamaerops humilis showing no worries either.
-Chamaerops humilis Agave americana ‘Variegata’ with a fraction more shelter.
-Agave…
+Chamaerops humilis Agave americana ‘Variegata’ with a fraction more…

-…in 1862.
+…was first introduced to the UK in 1862.
 Not a showstopper but unusual.
-Jamesia americana Jamesia americana Jamesia americana Styrax japonicus ‘Snow Cone’ is now full out and living up to its name.
-The flowers are…
+Jamesia americana Jamesia americana Jamesia americana Styrax japonicus ‘Snow Cone’ is now full out and living up…

-…‘Sombrero’ Lonicera x americana Lonicera x americana Lonicera x americana Lonicera x americana Lonicera perc ‘Graham Thomas’ Lonicera perc ‘Graham Thomas’ Lonicera perc ‘Graham Thomas’ Lonicear x heckrotii ‘Gold Flame’…
+…x americana Lonicera x americana Lonicera x americana Lonicera perc ‘Graham Thomas’ Lonicera perc ‘Graham Thomas’ Lonicera perc ‘Graham Thomas’ Lonicear x heckrotii ‘Gold Flame’ – if true to name?…

 …before they die.
 Agave americana Agave americana Agapanthus ‘Whitney’ was a standout white form which they had for sale in their tiny and not very exciting sales area.
 Agapanthus ‘Whitney’…